 Youth will thrive, regardless of their background, if they are afforded access and exposure to an engaging curriculum and corporate structure that inspire them to lead; while providing mentoring and training in the following areas:

 The expectation is for participants to take their mastery of these skills and apply them appropriately throughout their chosen career path for the duration of their career.

 Our project operates using a system that is equitable, and our primary goal is to teach our participants that we do not all start from the same place and we must acknowledge that in order to learn how to adjust to imbalances.
 We mentor participants so that they can identify and overcome intentional and unintentional barriers arising from bias or systemic structures.

-Our project exposes participants to an engaging curriculum and corporate structure that implements new methods and original ideas, which guarantees advancement.
+Our project exposes participants to an engaging curriculum and entrepreneurial structure that implements new methods and original ideas, which guarantees advancement.

 Our project ensures participants are provided access and exposure to an alternative method to learning that transforms them into productive citizens prepared to enter college and/or the workforce.

-Our project ensures that, if participants complete the program, they will experience a transformation from uninterested in education to learning how to use the world around them to learn, and from unemployable and unmotivated to motivated and employed; in a profession that promises livable wages and upward mobility.
+Our project ensures that, if participants complete the program, they will experience a transformation from uninterested in education to learning how to use the world around them to learn, and from unemployable and unmotivated to motivated and employed; launching a business or idea that promotes their passion.

 An entrepreneurial mindset is a specific set of beliefs, knowledge, and thought processes that drive entrepreneurial behavior.
 Entrepreneurs are not born, they are bred.
 At its core, entrepreneurs are built using a set of characteristics, behavior, and skills that drive action.
 These characteristics are:

 - Communication & Collaboration